leonabiero/reflection-space./load_test/README.md

 ## What it actually does

 It starts several "fake social workers" at once, in your terminal.
-Each fake user logs in, checks the dashboard, saves a note, gets a background historical-context prefetch started for them (the real feature), sometimes checks Case History, sometimes asks the Knowledge Assistant a question, usually finalizes (submits) their note, and then begins a reflection.
+Each fake user logs in, checks the dashboard, saves a note, sometimes checks Case History, sometimes asks the Knowledge Assistant a question, usually finalizes (submits) their note, and then begins a reflection (a real, live historical-context lookup).

 **Important, so there are no surprises:** generating a full reflection and asking the Knowledge Assistant are **faked** in this test (no real